Upgrading your lighting system with downlights is a great way to modernise your home’s lighting system – and save money and energy while you’re at it!

 What do I need to know when installing recessed lighting?

-When exploring LED downlight installation, you need to understand the beam angle of the globes and, therefore, how many globes you’ll need in each room.
+When exploring LED downlight installation in Melbourne, you need to understand the beam angle of the globes and, therefore, how many globes you’ll need in each room.

 The beam angle describes how far across the light will shine evenly from where it’s pointing at.
 This is not to be confused with the angle that the globe sits with the ceiling for recessed lights.